 However, although this article speaks of the cautions and negative health implications surrounding bacteria, it should be noted that not all microorganisms are our enemy.
 Dr Susanne Gebhard at the University of Bath looks to enhance

-city infrastructure by using bacteria-based self-healing, such as Bacillus cohnii,in order to facilitate the sealing of concrete cracks in buildings and roads.
+city infrastructure by using bacteria-based self-healing, such as Bacillus cohnii, to facilitate the sealing of concrete cracks in buildings and roads.

 One of her recent